 - Learn to ask the right questions and listen attentively

 Your rights as part of the residence hall community

 Roommates have some inherent rights that need to be respected at all times.
 These rights extend beyond the walls of the room and into the residence hall, helping to foster a healthy community for everyone.
 A respectful community begins with respecting yourself and your roommate.
-You can view your Roommate Rights and Responsibilities here.
+Roommate Rights and Responsibilities.

-To secure your spot at PLU, new students must submit their $200 Enrollment Deposit and Housing application online at www.plu.edu/bealute.
-Once submitted, the Office of Residential Life will notify students of their assigned residence hall.
+To secure your spot at PLU, new students must submit their $200 Enrollment Deposit and Housing application online at plu/bealute.
+Once submitted, the Department of Residential Life will notify students of their assigned residence hall.

 Our professional staff members carefully review Student Roommate Questionnaires to create the best roommate matches.
 Specific roommate requests are available, however the requests must be mutual and both students must be assigned to the same hall before we can guarantee a match.
-During the last week in July the roommate assignment will be emailed and sent to your home address.
+During the last week in July the roommate assignment will be emailed to you.